lancedb/lance/README.md

 Lance makes machine learning workflows with visual data easy (images, videos, point clouds, audio, and more), by allowing Developers, Analysts and Operations to:

-* Use arbitary ML functions in SQL for running model predictions and embedding-based similarity-search.
+* Use arbitary ML functions in SQL for common use cases such as similarity search using embeddings, model inference and computing evaluation metrics like F1, IOU and more.

 * [Coming soon] Visualize, slice and drill-into visual datasets to inspect embeddings, labels/annotations, metrics and more.